olugt/PromoCodesAspNetCoreWebApi/README.md

 I configured the SwaggerUI for use with Authorization header too, for JWT Bearer token.

-Noeworthily, the Bonus entity contains bonuses already assigned to a user with respect to a service (for example, by the system and can be in a predeterminate state where a user is yet to activate the bonus).
+Noteworthily, the Bonus entity contains bonuses already assigned to a user with respect to a service (for example, by the system and can be in a predeterminate state where a user is yet to activate the bonus).
 And the bonus has an associated monetary ammount.
 Also, the bonus has an optionally associated promo code.
 So, PromoCode is a different entity that can optionally be used with a bonus.
 For example, a user can enter a promo code to both get enlisted for a bonus and get the bonus activated in the same process.
 A promo code has an optionally associated monetary amount, such that when the promo code is used to realize a bonus, the monetary amount is saved with the bonus where applicable.
 Also, a user can have more than 1 bonus for the same service.
 All these are in order for there to be flexibility to build on, for the "bonus" feature.